-Autogene Cevumeran (BNT122) in first-line melanoma.
+Autogene Cevumeran (BNT122/RO7198457) in first-line melanoma.

-A randomized Phase 2 clinical trial (NCT03815058) evaluating the efficacy and safety of autogene cevumeran in combination with pembrolizumab versus pembrolizumab alone as first-line in patients with previously untreated advanced melanoma is fully enrolled and follow-up is ongoing.
+A randomized Phase 2 clinical trial (IMCODE001; NCT03815058) evaluating the efficacy and safety of autogene cevumeran in combination with pembrolizumab versus pembrolizumab alone as first-line in patients with previously untreated advanced melanoma is fully enrolled and follow-up is ongoing.
 The primary endpoint is PFS and the readout will be event-driven.
 Secondary endpoints include ORR, OS, DOR and safety.

-Autogene Cevumeran (BNT122) in multiple solid tumors.
+Autogene Cevumeran (BNT122/RO7198457) in multiple solid tumors.

-An open-label Phase 1a monotherapy/1b in combination with atezolizumab clinical trial (NCT03289962) of autogene cevumeran in patients with locally advanced or metastatic solid tumors, including patients with melanoma, NSCLC, bladder cancer, colorectal cancer, triple negative breast cancer, or TNBC, renal cancer, head and neck cancer and sarcomas as well as other solid tumors is fully enrolled and follow-up is ongoing.
+An open-label Phase 1 monotherapy clinical trial (NCT03289962) evaluating autogene cevumeran alone and in combination with atezolizumab in patients with locally advanced or metastatic solid tumors, including patients with melanoma, NSCLC, bladder cancer, colorectal cancer, triple negative breast cancer, or TNBC, renal cancer, head and neck cancer and sarcomas as well as other solid tumors is fully enrolled and follow-up is ongoing.
+A manuscript is expected to be published in 2024.